cagataykiziltan/DapperAbstraction/README.md

 # DapperIntegration
-Dapper Integration with some basic query method examples
+Dapper Integration with some basic query method examples by Mustafa Çağatay KIZILTAN

 This is a dapper integration that you can download, examine and use easily